TheOtto/SpotifyAdBlocker/README.md

 This is a fun project not a big deal.

 Spotify Ad Blocker is an ad blocker project for Spotify.
-It simplfy my daily life :)
+It simplify my daily life :)